empyriumz/E1/finetune/docs/E1_BINDING_CLASSIFICATION.md

 - Sampling varies per epoch (data augmentation)
 - Max context is controlled by `max_token_length` and `max_num_samples`

+### REE Dataset Construction

+The REE (Rare Earth Elements) ion type combines data from LREE and HREE:
+- **Union of protein IDs**: REE contains all proteins from both LREE and HREE
+- **Label combination**: For proteins in both datasets, labels are combined with logical OR
+- **Shared train/val splits**: To prevent data leakage, LREE, HREE, and REE use the same K-fold partition

+> [!IMPORTANT]
+> The pipeline ensures that if a protein is in the validation fold for REE, it is also in the validation fold for LREE and HREE.
+This prevents a protein from being used for training in LREE/HREE while being held out for REE validation.

 ## Testing

 Run the test suite to verify the pipeline: